flatiron/blacksmith/articles/basic/http/how-to-serve-static-files/article.md

-A basic necessity for most [link]http servers is to be able to serve static files.
+A basic necessity for most [http servers](/how-do-i-create-a-https-server) is to be able to serve static files.
 Thankfully, it is not that hard to do in Node.js.
 First you [link]read the file, then you serve the file.
 Here is an example of a script that will serve the files in the current directory:

     var fs = require('fs'),
         http = require('http');